Skip to content

 2. Deploy the Directory

 Deploy the Directory chart with SPIRE enabled and federation to prod.
 The dir chart creates ClusterFederatedTrustDomain resources from apiserver.spire.federation; the SPIRE server will fetch prod's bundle from the configured endpoint (prod uses https_web—standard HTTPS, no bootstrap bundle required).
+Replace the <GENERATED_*> placeholders below with the values from the step above.

 Deploy Directory using the chart